20+ low energy laundry drying alternatives

 If you do get one, make sure it's pegged down, if you are in a windy or exposed location.

-A garden shed might even work, with a little ventilation, especially if it gets some sun on it.
+A garden shed might even work, especially if it gets some sun on it, though it will only work if you provide a decent amount of ventilation.

 I have also seen comments on social media by people who use a conventional glass greenhouse successfully.